It's hard to imagine a more grounding and restorative activity than spending time in nature, disconnecting from our daily routines.

 A fun way to practice sense foraging is the "5-4-3-2-1" meditation.
 This practice guides you to activate each of the senses and can reveal a surprising richness in your sensory experience:

-- Smell: Take in two distinct smells.
+- Smell: Sense two distinct smells.

 Looking for more guidance?
 Check out the book "Better in Every Sense: How the New Science of Sensation Can Help You Reclaim Your Life" for deeper insights into the power of your senses.
-Tip: it's great for reading in that hammock!
+Plus, it's great for reading in that hammock!

 -